fischuu/Pipeline-Holoruminant-Meta/README.md

 docker/singularity/apptainer support

 ## Python dependencies
-Since Snakemake 8, it is required to install a cluster-generic plugin to submit jobs to a queueing system of a HPP system.
-Please ensure you have installed the corresponding Snakemake plugin
+Since Snakemake 8, it is required to install a cluster-generic plugin to submit jobs to a queueing system of a HPC system.
+Please ensure you have installed the corresponding Snakemake plugin installed in case you want to submit your jobs to a queueing system

 ```
 pip install snakemake-executor-plugin-cluster-generic